 The “Lock Up”

-We know little of the history of the Lock Up, since records were all destroyed or are in someone’s private collection.
+We know little of the history of the Lock Up, since records have either been destroyed or are in someone’s private collection.
 We do know that Herb Roff was a police chief in 1956 which was the last time the Lock Up was in use.
 The Lock Up was only used to detain a person until he or she could be transported to Mount Holly, if it was warranted.
-If a person celebrated a bit too much and became unruly, he was detained over night and then released.
-The salary for the constable was $25.00 a week until 1980 when the salary went up to $225.00 per month.
-For many years the Lock Up was used as the headquarters for the Civil Defense and Disaster Control after it stopped functioning in 1956.
-Bill Williams was appointed to head this unit by the then Mayor, Clarence Hall.
+If a person celebrated a bit too much and became unruly, he was detained overnight and then released.
+The salary for the constable was $25.00 per week until 1980 when the salary went up to $225.00 per month.
+For many years the Lock Up was used as the headquarters for the Civil Defense and Disaster Control after it stopped functioning as a Lock Up in 1956.
+Bill Williams was appointed to head this unit by Mayor Clarence Hall.
 Hilburn Wells followed Herb Roff as Chief.
 At that time, the men worked from their homes.
 From 1973 until 1976, Bill Williams served as Chief of Police after serving 20 years on the part-time force.
 In 1976, Jay Hartpence was appointed Chief.
-He had served as an officer for some ten years before becoming chief.
+He had served as an officer for some ten years before becoming Chief.
 During his administration the first patrol car was purchased.
-He has the distinction of being the last chief, as the force was disbanded and Southampton Township is now patrolled by the State Police from the Red Lion barracks.
+He has the distinction of being the last Chief, as the force was disbanded and Southampton Township is now patrolled by the State Police from the Red Lion barracks.

 The Vincentown Schoolhouse

-The Vincentown one-room schoolhouse located on Race Street, Vincentown (circa 1860), which was the year Abraham Lincoln was elected President and the first Pony Express was run from Sacramento, California, to St. Joseph, Missouri, was one of two private schools located in the village of Vincentown.
+The Vincentown one-room schoolhouse located on Race Street was built circa 1860 and was one of two private school located in the village of Vincentown.
+This was the same year that Abraham Lincoln was elected President and the first Pony Express was run from Sacramento, California, to St. Joseph, Missouri.

-Originally, this school house stood on property owned by the Allen Oil Company on Main Street.
+Originally, this schoolhouse stood on property now owned by the Allen Oil Company on Main Street.
 In 1981, the Allen Oil Company donated the building to the Southampton Historical Society, and it was moved to its present location on land donated by the township.
-The exact date of the opening and closing of this school is not known; it is known that at one time it became a “helping school” during the late 1920’s and early 1930’s.
-The first “public school” house built in 1863 was located on Pleasant Street.
+While the exact date of the opening and closing of this school is not known, it is known that at one time it became a “helping school” during the late 1920’s and early 1930’s.
+The first "public school" was built in 1863 and was located on Pleasant Street.

-Restoration of the school house was accomplished through volunteer efforts and donations spearheaded by local resident Maryann Thompson.
+Restoration of the schoolhouse was accomplished through volunteer efforts and donations spearheaded by local resident Maryann Thompson.
 Everything used in the schoolhouse is authentic.
 The most popular school master of this school was William K. Haines.
-Mr. Haines lived on Plumb Street* with his wife, Mary, who was also a school teacher — but she never taught with her husband.
+Mr. Haines lived on Plum Street* with his wife, Mary, who was also a school teacher — but she never taught with her husband.
 Editor’s note: Plum Street was spelled “Plumb” at the time of Mr. Haines.

 The Vincentown-Tabernacle Telephone Building